YannickSendrey/PokedexWeb/README.md

 ## App

 Several features on this one :
-- browse all pokemons up to gen V (included)
+- browse all pokemons up to gen IX (included)
 - filter them by region
 - search for a specific name while in homePage
 - access a specific pokemon and its detailed data via several ways (onClick image/name, searchInput)